2025-2026 Team

 *Supplies should target ages 3-7 as the most impactful cohort.

-*Supplies must be sanitary and evenly distributed, which means they must be purchased by HHH through donated funds and then given to healthcare facilities.
+*Supplies must be sanitary and evenly distributed, which means they must be purchased by HHH through donated funds, sorted into kits, and then given to healthcare facilities.

 *We should communicate with healthcare centers to determine which supplies are specifically needed.